Kong/kubernetes-ingress-controller/docs/guides/configuring-custom-entities.md

 # Configuring Custom Entities

-This is an **advanced** level guide for users using custom entities in Kong.
+This is an **advanced-level** guide for users using custom entities in Kong.
-Most users do need to use this feature.
+Most users do not need to use this feature.

 Kong has in-built extensibility with its plugin architecture.
 Plugins in Kong have a `config` property where users can store configuration for any custom plugin and this suffices in most use cases.
-In some use-cases, custom entities are created in Kong via plugins which are used to store additional configuration.
+In some use cases, plugins define custom entities to store additional configuration outside the plugin instance itself.
-This guide elaborates on how such custom entities can be used Kong Ingress Controller.
+This guide elaborates on how such custom entities can be used with the Kong Ingress Controller.

 > Note: All entities shipped with Kong are supported by Kong Ingress Controller out of the box.
 This guide applies only if you have a custom entity in your